 Lexus UX 2025

-The 2L hybrid powertrain of the UX 250h is sufficiently quick but lacks refinement, especially considering the high price of the car.
-One thing this powertrain is is economical, with an EnerCan overall rating of 6L/100 kilometers.
+The previous 2L hybrid powertrain of the older UX 250h was sufficiently quick but lacks refinement, especially considering the high price of the car.
+The updated UX 300h has 15 more horsepower and should be more refined as it doesn’t need to work as hard as before.
 All-wheel drive is standard, with the rear wheels powered electrically.
 Handling and road holding are accomplished enough but with no sporting pretensions.
 The ride can become a bit turbulent on rough surfaces but the car always feels secure.
 With long travel and some lost motion, the brakes don’t inspire confidence but do stop the car once you have adapted to it.
 Poor visibility.

 Complex and overlapping model range.
 Several trims could be eliminated without anybody noticing.rnrnThe base Premium trim, with alloy wheels, heated and ventilated front seats, a heated steering wheel, dual-zone climate controls and a sunroof, is nicely equipped.
 The Luxury upgrade adds navigation, a larger central screen, a head-up display system, wireless cellphone charging and a few minor comfort and convenience items, but is overpriced.
 The F Sport Design offers some F Sport 1 adds a digital gauge cluster, sport seats, adaptive suspension and door sill scuff plates, and is priced to reflect the value of the content.
 The F Sport 2 model includes navigation, a 12.3 inch screens, rear parking sonar, rear self braking, a head-up display system, wireless cellphone charging, a memory system, additional audio speakers and a few other items, but is overpriced.